rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/usb_updating.md

 - [7zip](https://www.7-zip.org/).
 This software will be used for extracting the raw image file from its XZ compressed file.
 Download the appropriate .exe file and click on the .exe file to install 7zip.

-## USB Update Procedure
+## USB update procedure

 1. On your PC, navigate to the [Project Santa Cruz update management website](https://app-dev-sc.azurewebsites.net/Download).
 Download the full devkit image (pe101-uefi-\<version>.raw.xz) as well as the associated emmc_full.txt and fast-hab-fw.raw files.

     ![update_download](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/usb_update_download.png)